versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 The best part about the tutorial is that it shows you how to create a **Phone Catalog**, with similar requirements to App Catalog.

+With that out of the way, however, let's look specifically at App Catalog's Angular code.

+# How App Catalog is built on AngularJS